hyperfiddle/electric-starter-app/src/user/demo_system_properties.md

-A largrer example of a HTML table backed by a server-side query.
-Type into the input and see the query update live.

 Novel forms:
 * `e/offload`: move a blocking Clojure computation to a threadpool (server only)
 * `ui/input`: a latency-stabilized input control with a high level interface